Kevin Neale: Australian Capital Territory

 Towards the end of his career at St Kilda, numerous offers were made to Neale to leave St Kilda and take up a coaching position.
 At the start of 1975, he was offered the position of player-coach at Turvey Park in the South-West League for three years at $25,000 per annum.
 St Kilda talked him out of accepting the lucrative offer; however, towards the end of the 1975 season, the Albury Football Club in the Ovens & Murray Football League offered him a three-year contract totalling $35,000 as captain-coach, which worked out to be about $11,667 per annum, about one-third of the original Turvey Park offer.

 In 1978, he moved to Canberra, and was appointed the captain-coach of the Ainslie Football Club.
 In that year, he was also the captain-coach of a combined Australian Capital Territory (ACT) team in the Escort Cup competition.
 He was still very effective at full-forward, setting a goal-kicking record in 1980.
 With Neale as its captain-coach, Ainslie won the premiership in 1979, 1980, 1982 and 1983.

 Neale was the captain-coach of the combined ACT side that beat the Victorian team by 13 points, 13.17 (95) to 11.16 (82), on 6 July 1980 at Manuka Oval in front of a crowd of 10,600.
 He scored three goals.

-Coached by Bill Stephen, the Victorians were a very strong team including club captains and Brownlow medallists: Francis Bourke of Richmond, captain, Trevor Barker of St Kilda, Malcolm Blight of North Melbourne, Terry Bright of Geelong, Jim Buckley of Carlton, Robert DiPierdomenico of Hawthorn, Jim Edmond of Footscray, Robert Elliott of Melbourne, Neville Fields of South Melbourne, Laurie Fowler of Richmond, Steven Icke of North Melbourne, Rene Kink of Collingwood, Mark Lee of Richmond, Mark Maclure of Carlton, Alex Marcou of Carlton, Merv Neagle of Essendon, Jeff Sarau of St Kilda, Laurie Serafini of Fitzroy, and Michael Turner of Geelong.
+Coached by Bill Stephen, the Victorian team included club captains and Brownlow medallists: Captain Francis Bourke of Richmond, Trevor Barker of St Kilda, Malcolm Blight of North Melbourne, Terry Bright of Geelong, Jim Buckley of Carlton, Robert DiPierdomenico of Hawthorn, Jim Edmond of Footscray, Robert Elliott of Melbourne, Neville Fields of South Melbourne, Laurie Fowler of Richmond, Steven Icke of North Melbourne, Rene Kink of Collingwood, Mark Lee of Richmond, Mark Maclure of Carlton, Alex Marcou of Carlton, Merv Neagle of Essendon, Jeff Sarau of St Kilda, Laurie Serafini of Fitzroy, and Michael Turner of Geelong.

-For a number of reasons, Ainslie had experienced a dismal 1981 season; but, under the coaching of Neale and, particularly, due to his superb on-field leadership and strength at full-forward, Ainslie won the 1982 premiership.
+For a number of reasons, Ainslie had experienced a dismal 1981 season; but, under the coaching of Neale and, particularly, due to his on-field leadership and strength at full-forward, Ainslie won the 1982 premiership.
 At the end of 1982, he was interviewed by St Kilda, with a view to him replacing Alex Jesaulenko.
 Neale demanded $50,000 as his salary (St Kilda eventually appointed the ex-Richmond coach Tony Jewell).

-In 1983, he began the 1983 season as the captain-coach of the Ainslie Football Club, and was playing as well as he had ever been, despite his advanced age and increased weight.
+In 1983, he began the 1983 season as the captain-coach of the Ainslie Football Club, and continued to play a key role.

 With Neale in the team, Ainslie won the 1983 premiership; the fourth in his six years as captain-coach.
 In the 1980 season, he kicked 149 goals; in the 1981 season, he kicked 139 goals; and in the 1982 season, he kicked 125 goals.